- This event has passed.

 Original Stage Adaptation by Torn Space Theater

-Discounted Humanities Night Price: $20
+Discounted Humanities Night Price: $20 SOLD OUT

 Bookie takes place in the city’s gritty underbelly where gambling and a burlesque club occupy the mind and time of leading character, Cosmo Vittelli.
 When he finds himself over $20,000 in the hole, Cosmo must navigate the still seedier criminal world while maintaining a chummy disposition as the host of a house of pleasure.